 The United States has long been Israel’s ally and its leading security collaborator because the United States supports the existence of a Jewish state.
 During the Cold War, many U.S. defense strategists saw Israel as the best partner in the fight against Soviet influence in the Middle East, and it later proved to be a strong contributor to U.S. counterterrorism efforts.

 Today, Israel remains the United States’ closest strategic partner in the Middle East.
-Both countries are concerned about Iran’s nuclear ambitions and its support for Islamist militants, particularly Lebanon’s Hezbollah and Hamas, the Palestinian group that controls Gaza.
+Both countries are concerned about Iran’s nuclear ambitions and its support for Islamist militants, particularly Lebanon’s Hezbollah and Hamas.
 As a result of these shared interests, the United States has pledged to help safeguard Israel’s military superiority over any hostile combination of countries in the region.
 By law, the U.S. government must ensure that any arms sales to other Middle Eastern states do not “adversely affect Israel’s qualitative military edge over military threats to Israel” [PDF].

 The United States began providing Israel with military assistance after its withdrawal from Arab territories as part of the peace process.
 Washington considered it a responsibility to provide this security aid because Israel was taking risks for peace.
 The United States also gave large aid packages to Egypt and Jordan in exchange for their commitments to the peace process.

-Since the end of World War II, the United States has provided more cumulative foreign aid to Israel than it has to any other country.
+Since the end of World War II, the United States has provided more cumulative foreign aid [PDF] to Israel than it has to any other country.
 The United States gave Israel significant economic assistance from 1971 to 2007, but due to Israel’s considerable economic growth beginning in the 1990s, it now receives mostly military aid.
-In fiscal year 2020, more than half of all U.S. foreign military aid [PDF] was headed to Israel, which uses most of it to purchase U.S. arms.
+More than half of all foreign military aid that President Biden requested for fiscal year 2022 was earmarked for Israel.
 Under a 2016 memorandum of understanding, the United States is committed to providing nearly $4 billion to Israel each year, including $500 million for missile defense.
+Following the 2021 Israel-Hamas conflict, it provided an additional $1 billion in missile defense funding.

-For many years, the United States also provided aid to Palestinians, mostly to support government and humanitarian programs.
-Washington gave more than $5 billion total between 1994 and 2018.
-The United States has also provided more than $6 billion in aid to the UN Palestinian refugee agency (UNRWA) since 1950.
-Aid flows were restructured in 2007, after Hamas broke violently with the PA—led by the rival Fatah party—and seized control of the Gaza Strip.
+The United States also provides aid [PDF] to Palestinians, mostly to support government and humanitarian programs.
+Aid flows were restructured in 2007, after Hamas violently broke off from the PA—led by the rival Fatah party—and seized control of the Gaza Strip.
 The United States considers Hamas a terrorist organization and takes measures to prohibit it from receiving any assistance.

 What are the prospects for a resolution to the conflict?

-These dynamics may put the Israelis and Palestinians on a path toward a one-state outcome, which many observers view as perilous given the possibility that, with Arabs forming at least half the population, Israel will no longer be a Jewish state.
-And if Israel were to deny Palestinians equal rights in order to remain a Jewish state, that would undermine its future as a democracy.
-Despite these concerns, there’s growing interest in the notion of a one-state solution.
-It has become more popular among Israelis [PDF], and a 2020 poll [PDF] of Palestinians showed that just over one-third would support it.
+Experts say these dynamics have raised the prospect of a one-state solution, which some argue has already become reality.
+Many observers view that outcome as perilous given the possibility that, with Arabs forming at least half the population, Israel will no longer be a Jewish state.
+And if Israel were to deny Palestinians equal rights to remain a Jewish state, that would undermine its future as a democracy.
+Despite these concerns, there’s some interest in the notion of a one-state solution: In January 2023, a joint Israeli-Palestinian poll [PDF] found that 52 percent of Israel’s Arab citizens would support a shared state with equal rights for Jewish and Palestinian citizens, compared to just 20 percent of Israel’s Jewish citizens.
+About one in three Palestinians said they would support such a plan.

-Mohammed Haddad compares Trump’s peace plan to previous proposals in this interactive data visualization for Al Jazeera’s AJ Labs.
+Mohammed Haddad compares U.S. proposals for Israeli-Palestinian peace in this data visualization for Al Jazeera’s AJ Labs.